 - Weekly and monthly one-time workshops offered on a variety of parenting issues: One-time workshops are held at the Parent Center and at other Henry Street program sites that offer education and discussion around different parenting issues.
 Topics include internet safety, effective discipline techniques, self-care and stress management, successful co-parenting, and many more.

-The Parent Center takes a holistic life-balance approach that focuses on the roles of father, mother, grandparent and family.
 Among our services are: referrals for benefits counseling and community resources; referrals for help with public assistance; food stamps; health insurance; legal services including child support, credit and debt repair; housing resources; job training and placement; income tax preparation referrals; and medical and mental health services.

 All programs and services are free of charge, including workshops, support and special events.